Evolving Interactive Diagnostic Agents in a Virtual Clinical Environment: Results

 \textbf{Single-turn Evaluation}

 In this setting, we evaluate the DiagAgent in the single-turn setting.
 As shown in Figure~\ref{fig:static_results}a,b, here, we leverage both the ground truth `initial inquiry' and partial `referenced multi-turn diagnostic trajectory' as input.
 The DiagAgent is directly forced~(prompt details can be found in Section~\ref{sec:baselines}) to provide an examination recommendation or make a final diagnosis based on the preceding oracle diagnostic trajectory, extending the process by one additional turn, without self-deciding which action to perform next.
-Such single-turn evaluations are conducted at each agent response turn recorded in the referenced multi-turn trajectory, resulting in 4,485 turns for evaluation, consisting 3,735 intermediate turns for examination recommendation and 750 final turns for diagnosis.
+Such single-turn evaluations are conducted at each agent response turn recorded in the referenced multi-turn trajectory.
+For example, for the 750 cases sourced from MIMIC-IV, this expanding into 4,485 turns for evaluation, consisting 3,735 intermediate turns for examination recommendation and 750 final turns for diagnosis.

-For examination recommendation turns, we calculate the hit ratio based on whether the suggested examination actually appears in the this admission's historical records in MIMIC-IV.
-For diagnosis, we still adopt accuracy.
-Notably, to avoid issues with synonyms and the inclusion relationships between examinations, we utilize GPT-4o to judge whether a particular examination recommendation appears within the remaining part in the `referenced multi-turn diagnostic trajectory' with \texttt{prompt~\ref{prompt:instruction_to_check_if_exam_in_the_list}}.
+For examination recommendation turns, we calculate the hit ratio based on whether the suggested examination is in the key examination list.
+Specifically, for MIMIC-IV, the relevant list is derived directly from the historical records of the current admission; for other datasets, key examinations are extracted from the raw text.
+To assess final diagnosis, we employ Accuracy.
+To avoid issues with synonyms and the inclusion relationships between examinations, we utilize GPT-4o to judge whether an examination recommendation appears within the remaining part in the `referenced multi-turn diagnostic trajectory' with \texttt{prompt~\ref{prompt:instruction_to_check_if_exam_in_the_list}}.

 \textbf{End-to-End Evaluation}

 In this setting, we adopt an end-to-end evaluation approach.
 The diagnostic trajectory is initialized with the `initial inquiry', after which diagnostic agents continually interact with the environment and sequentially propose examination queries until they determine that a final diagnostic decision can be made.
 Throughout the trajectory, all returned examination results are simulated by the DiagGym, conditioned on the background `patient profile,' ensuring that all queried information is available.